janosh/svelte-multiselect/readme.md

    focusInputOnSelect: boolean | 'desktop' = `desktop`
    ```

    One of `true`, `false` or `'desktop'`.
-Whether to set the cursor back to the input element after selecting an element. 'desktop' means only do so if current window width is larger than the current value of `breakpoint` prop (default 800).
+Whether to move focus (and cursor) back to the input element after selecting a dropdown item. 'desktop' means `true` if current window width is larger than the current value of `breakpoint` prop (default is 800, meaning screen width in pixels).

 1. ```ts
    form_input: HTMLInputElement | null = null